newyorkstriploin/newyorkstriploin.github.io/index.md

 # This is a photoshop that i made, its mrbean as the man in the famous painting gothic american

 <img src="gothic american.png">

+# I had technical issues with my project it was meant to be a walkthrough on how to play rainbow six siege but due to all the issues it became a funny compilation it is meant to be funny. of course this isnt what i wanted to do but this is what i made with the time i had.
+<a href="https://youtu.be/tcdk4esflyk" target=_blank>personal project</a>